 What is the Option to Tax?

-For landlords of commercial properties, there is an alternative approach known as the ‘Option to Tax’.
-This allows you to decide whether or not to charge VAT on your rental income.
-If you choose to opt for the Option to Tax, you will have to charge VAT on your rental income, but a major advantage is that you can then reclaim any VAT you’ve paid on costs related to your property—such as maintenance, refurbishment, or professional services.
+For landlords of commercial properties, an alternative approach known as the Option to Tax may be available.
+This allows you to elect whether VAT is charged on your rental income.
+If you choose to opt to tax, you will be required to charge VAT on rents; however, a key benefit is the ability to reclaim VAT incurred on property-related costs, including maintenance, refurbishment, and professional fees.

 Backdated VAT for landlords